jstpierref/coveo_backend_test/README.md

 # Coveo Backend Coding Challenge

+The current version is deployed on Heroku as a Docker container.
+I used Semaphore platform to handle the CI/CD pipeline.

+Basically, Semaphore builds the image, runs the tests and deploy the container to Heroku.

 ## How it works: the indexer

 General city data are stored in memory in a hash table and the search index itself uses a trie data structure, which ensures fast lookups.